IMAP to Exchange Migration

 - Select ‘IMAP to Exchange Server Migration’.

-- You can either proceed with the default job name provided or click on ‘New Job’ to customize the job name according to your preference before continuing with the process.
+- You may continue with the default job name already assigned or select ‘New Job’ to rename it based on your preference before moving ahead with the process.

 - To get started, Download and install EdbMails on your computer.

-- To connect a single user account, select ‘Single User / Account Migration’ Then, choose the required protocol, such as ‘Connect to IMAP Server’ or ‘Connect to POP3 Server’ and click ‘Next’ to proceed.
+- For migrating an individual account, choose ‘Single User / Account Migration’, select the appropriate option such as ‘Connect to IMAP Server’ or ‘Connect to POP3 Server’, and then click ‘Next’ to move further.

-- For single-user login, select the appropriate IMAP host name from the list or enter it manually.
-Then, provide the email address and password.
-To connect to a Gmail account, ensure you create an app password and use it as the password.
+- For a single user login, select the correct IMAP host name from the available list or manually enter the complete IMAP server name.
+Then provide your email address and password to proceed.
+If you are connecting a Gmail account, generate an app password and use it in place of your regular account password.

-- Update the CSV file by entering the necessary details—like email address, password, host name, and port number—then save your changes.
+- Modify the CSV file with the required details such as email address, password, host name and port number in the CSV file and save the changes.

-- Close the CSV file, click the 'Load Modified CSV File' button , select the modified CSV file.
+- Close the CSV file, click the ‘Load Modified CSV File’ button, and then choose the updated CSV file to continue.

 - Verify the mailboxes, and click 'Next'.